 Read a report of the book which was published in the Chester Chronicle on 8th November 2012.

 Thirty-one Clockmakers are currently known to have lived and worked in Gloverstone.

 Joseph Smith was one of the most prolific Gloverstone clockmakers.
-He was the son of Gabriel Smith of Barthomley and made many of the clocks for the churches in and around Chester.
-Many of them are still giving service today, see below.
-Click on an image to open a larger view.
+He was the son of Gabriel Smith of Barthomley and made many domestic clocks as well as clocks for the churches in and around Chester – many of them are still giving service today.